orkes-io/docs/docs/reference-docs/dynamic-task.md

 ```

 ## Introduction
-Dynamic Task allows to execute one of the registered Tasks dynamically at run-time.
+Dynamic Task allows to execute one of the registered tasks dynamically at run-time.
 It accepts the task name to execute as `taskToExecute` in `inputParameters`.

 ## Use Cases

-Consider a scenario when we have to make decision of executing a task dynamically i.e. while the workflow is still running.
+Consider a scenario when we have to make the decision to execute a task dynamically, i.e.,  while the workflow is still running.
 In such cases, Dynamic Task would be useful.
-Defined directly inside the workflow with type `DYNAMIC`.
+It is defined directly inside the workflow with type `DYNAMIC`.

 ## Inputs